White Paper

 Japan Open Chain achieves further acceleration and scalability improvement through transition to PoSA:

-• v6 and beyond (2029~): Targeting tens of thousands of transactions per second through zkRollup native integration and L2 ecosystem support
+- Beyond Gifu (2029~): Targeting tens of thousands of transactions per second through zkRollup native integration

 Japan Open Chain operates under Japanese laws and regulations.
 This enhances legal safety for companies and individuals conducting business and financial transactions.